-If you saw my other post about how to ice dye and are looking for a chic iced dyed project, you’re in luck because the DIY ice dye pillows I’m showing you today might just be my favorite DIY dyeing project – they turned out so beautifully.
-You’re definitely going to want to pick up a bag of ice tonight!

-- White fabric (I used a linen/cotton blend)

-- Wash basin/bin large enough to fit cooling racks (I used my laundry sink)

-- Empty water bottles or cans (to prop up rack – optional)

-- Bucket (with litre or gallon measurements is ideal)

-- Dharma Fiber Reactive Procion Dye (I used “blueberry”)

-- Dust mask

-Can you use liquid dye to ice dye?
-The dye is the most important supply: any dye powder designed to work in cold water will work, but I find the fiber reactive dye by Procion works better than Rit Dye.
-I also find a single dye color works best for the first time, because you will likely experience ice dye splitting (more than one color popping out).
-But then you can experiment with combining colors (just think about what the colors will look like mixed together when choosing dye colors).

-What material can you ice dye?
-For fabrics, ice dyeing works best on natural fabrics so choose natural fibers: a blend or 100% fiber content of cotton, linen, silk, etc., will take the dye really beautifully.

-No. 11: If you saw my other post about how to ice dye and are looking for a chic iced dyed project, you’re in luck because the DIY ice dye pillows I’m showing you today might just be my favorite DIY dyeing project – they turned out so beautifully.
+If you saw my other post about how to ice dye and are looking for a chic iced dyed home decor project, check out these gorgeous DIY ice dye pillows I just made.
 You’re definitely going to want to pick up a bag of ice tonight!

 - White fabric (I used a linen/cotton blend)

 - Wash basin/bin large enough to fit cooling racks (I used my laundry sink)

 - Empty water bottles or cans (to prop up rack – optional)

 - Bucket (with litre or gallon measurements is ideal)

 - Dharma Fiber Reactive Procion Dye (I used “blueberry”)

 - Dust mask

 Can you use liquid dye to ice dye?
 The dye is the most important supply: any dye powder designed to work in cold water will work, but I find the fiber reactive dye by Procion works better than Rit Dye.
 I also find a single dye color works best for the first time, because you will likely experience ice dye splitting (more than one color popping out).
 But then you can experiment with combining colors (just think about what the colors will look like mixed together when choosing dye colors).

 What material can you ice dye?
 For fabrics, ice dyeing works best on natural fabrics so choose natural fibers: a blend or 100% fiber content of cotton, linen, silk, etc., will take the dye really beautifully.